 Panting is a typical doggie behavior, but you may wonder why it occurs, or whether your pet's panting is excessive or unusual.
 Researchers have looked at dog panting to determine its causes; what they discovered may surprise you.

-What Is Panting?
+What Is Panting in Dogs?

 Panting should not be confused with labored breathing.
 Labored breathing is characterized by strained respiration and may be accompanied by sounds of distress like crying or whining, or whistles from the nostrils or windpipe due to blockage.

 Your dog or puppy may be panting for one of these five reasons.